Email marketing is crucial to the sales success of your eCommerce company.

 Image source: Invesp

-Research shows the subject line sweet spot is between 6 to 10 words.
-Additionally, the more words you use after 10, the lower your open rates get.
+Research shows the subject line sweet spot is between ~45 characters.
+Additionally, the more words you use after 5, the lower your open rates get.
+Keep in mind that the subject line is prime real estate.
+Some mailbox providers will truncate your subject line if it exceeds their character limits.
 It makes sense, too, considering many people open emails on mobile devices.

 So, slow down, Shakespeare, and save your deeper thoughts for the content of the email.